mustafalii/Covid-19-and-Trump/README.md

 These tweets could further be analyzed, clustered, and mined for frequent patterns, and correlation analyses, however due to the limitations, I decided to keep it at a basic exploratory level.

-The following plot shows how the sentiment of the tweets from Jan through April:
+The following plot shows how the sentiment of the tweets varied from January through April:

 <img src="Visualizations/SentimentAnalysis.JPG" width=350>

 The first case of coronavirus in the US came sometime in late January.
-It appears, from the plot, that February was the month with the most negative as well as the most postive tweets.
-However, February was also the month with the most tweets in general.
+It appears, from the plot, that January and February were the months with the most negative tweets.
+However, February was also the month with the most positive tweets.

 ## Limitations